-CPS will actually do a lot of the work for you in arranging what are known as Family Group Decision Making meetings.
-These are meetings in which you are encouraged to invite people to attend with you that you feel like are positive reflections of your ability to parent and care for your child.
+CPS will do a lot of your work in arranging what is known as Family Group Decision Making meetings.
+These are meetings in which you are encouraged to invite people to attend with you that you feel are positive reflections of your ability to parent and care for your child.
 The nice thing about these meetings is that they typically occur before the time that your child is removed from your home.

-If you are struggling to come up with ideas to remedy any dangerous or harmful conditions in your home these folks can assist you with brainstorming solutions to your problems.
-Often times these meetings can cause old issues to resurface but I would always counsel someone to put those issues to the side and to focus on how to keep your child safe and in your home.
+If you are struggling to develop ideas to remedy any dangerous or harmful conditions in your home, these folks can assist you with brainstorming solutions to your problems.
+Often, these meetings can cause old issues to resurface, but I would always counsel someone to put those issues to the side and focus on keeping your child safe and in your home.

 More on family meetings with CPS and safety plans in tomorrow’s blog post

-Your family will play a central role in your CPS case and we will discuss in detail how they can help you and your child in tomorrow’s blog post.
-Also- safety plans are important tools to allow your child to remain in your home while potential harmful issues in your home are worked on.
+Your family will play a central role in your CPS case, and we will discuss in detail how they can help you and your child in tomorrow’s blog post.
+Also- safety plans are essential tools to allow your child to remain in your home while potentially harmful issues in your home are worked on.
 We will go over these plans as well.